Best Practice and Market Segmentation Advice for School and College Alumni Websites in 2019

 Most of us are aware that the internet has made it easier to keep in touch with old friends from school and college nowadays.
 So many of us have been delighted at the opportunity to join other alumni from our school days and find out what they are up to and how their lives have turned out.
 It’s also become much easier to find people from our past that we’ve lost touch with over the years due to the vagaries of lifestyles that have seen us moving away from the area where we grew up, finding our fortunes in far-off places that once meant leaving behind our old lives.
 The internet is now connecting all of those people in a way that was not possible in times gone by and schools and colleges can take advantage of this to promote their educational establishment as a seat of learning to be proud of.

 Schools and colleges nowadays have websites that can be used by parents and pupils alike.
 School announcements can be easily made online, ensuring that parents have the information they need about opening times, events, notices and news from school.
-Homework notes are often available online, busy parents can keep up to date with what’s going on at their children’s schools and have more access than ever before when it comes to staying aware of what’s going in in the lives of their kids.
+Homework notes are often available online, busy parents can keep up to date with what’s going on at their children’s schools and have more access than ever before when it comes to staying aware of what’s going on in the lives of their kids.

-Alumni websites are often created and maintained by the schools and colleges themselves as it provides them with a pool of past pupils to whom they can turn when planning fundraising activities that are vital to the success of the school or college.
+College alumni websites are often created and maintained by the schools and colleges themselves as it provides them with a pool of past pupils to whom they can turn when planning fundraising activities that are vital to the success of the school or college.

 Alumni from schools and colleges represent a ready-made army of brand advocates who are often the most loyal and generous of supporters to their old alma mater.
 Alumni often generate invaluable word-of-mouth marketing within their social and professional networks, raising the profile of the educational establishment and generating interest from future parents and pupils.

 Alumni may also act as effective role models for current students and are often in a position to offer practical support to students who are starting their careers.
-Alumni take with them knowledge of your establishment to their hometowns and countries as they conduct their professional and social lives, so your relationship with them when they leave campus is vital.
+Alumni take with them knowledge of your establishment to their hometowns and countries as they conduct their professional and social lives, so your relationship with them, when they leave campus, is vital.
 Maintaining communication channels with them enables you to keep them informed of news and developments so that they can share your achievements and keep them as part of your institution’s future, not just part of its past.

-Regular newsletters, reunion events, open days and other social get-togethers are now much easier to plan than ever before.
+College alumni websites make regular newsletters, reunion events, open days and other social get-togethers are now much easier to plan than ever before.
 Finding and reaching the right people to ensure that these events are well attended and provide an enjoyable and interesting experience is essential for success.
 This will help to attract even more ex-pupils to register on the alumni website, increasing the number of potential supporters in an organic manner and making your alumni group a powerful force that will benefit your school or college in the future.

 Supporting your alumni in their professional and personal lives through activities like the facilitation of social and professional networks, preferential access to on-campus events and facilities and negotiated benefits with third party suppliers is a recipe for success, so making sure your alumni website offers a great user experience is essential for your establishment both now and in the future.